Skip to main content

 “These animals are chronically hungry,” Giles said.
 “The moms are not as well-fed during gestation as they should be, and they probably lead to complications for the calf.”

-Orca mothers also pass concentrated doses of toxic substances, such as PCBs which become stored in their fat, on to their offspring in the womb and when they nurse.
+Orca mothers also pass concentrated doses of toxic pollutants, such as PCBs, stored in their fat on to their offspring in the womb and when they nurse.

 RELATED: Shhh!
 The orcas can’t hear their dinner